IAlegre-MCanela/INALDE_Course/Exercises/[EX-02] Extracting information from customer reviews.md

 ## Task

 The task is to engineer a prompt for a chat app (*e.g*.
 ChatGPT, Gemini, etc), that extracts short comments on various aspects of the customer's experience.
 The desired format for the output would be a JSON object containing the "author" key and some additional keys, such as "price", "food", "atmosphere", "service" or "dishes_mentioned".
-This can be a one-shot prompt, providing a short explanation of the value expected for every key.
+This can be a one-shot prompt, with an example, or you may consider to provide a short explanation of the value expected for every key (or both things).